 For HTTPS decryption, trust the HTTPeep root CA certificate on your system.

-Launch your Electron app.
-All HTTP/HTTPS traffic is captured for inspection.
+All HTTP/HTTPS traffic from the launched app is captured in HTTPeep for inspection.

 Electron